kinojms/obsidian-notes/STCLOUD/MP2.md

 Since they are unsure of a lot of things, the College would like to know the following information:
 1. **Cost of purchasing and maintaining a physical machine** for both *CapEx* and *OpEx*
 	- look for a Desktop Computer (no need for I/O and peripherals) that is within the identified considerations from https://villman.com/Category/Desktop-PCs or https://asianic.com.ph/product_list/desktops
-	- you may include electricity only as part of the OpEx, as we can assume that manpower and Internet connectivity is already available in the datacenter
+	- you may **include electricity only as part of the OpEx**, as we can assume that manpower and Internet connectivity is already available in the datacenter
 	- the **cost estimate** should also include the electricity bill *during* operation
+		- _*The cost of the electricity bill may be estimated from the Wattage or VA of the Desktop Computer's Power Supply following 12kWh cost.
+Use the following electricity bill calculator for your estimates:_ [_https://www.rapidtables.com/calc/electric/electricity-calculator.html_](https://www.rapidtables.com/calc/electric/electricity-calculator.html)
+2. **Cost of availing a cloud service, with AWS, Azure, and/or Google Cloud**